ccassise/libnogo/README.md

 # libnogo
-Library for shared things between nogo client and server
+Library for shared code between nogo server and client.